continuationlabs/insync/README.md

   has completed with an error (which can be `null`) and an array of results.
 * `callback(err, results)` - A callback which is called after all the `iterator` functions have finished, or an error occurs.
 Results is an array containing the concatenated results of the `iterator` function.
+Optional.

 __Example__